kumarc-rishikesh/rdbmspy/README.md

 	2. get_num_val
 	3. loop_
 	```
-- The Where conditions are evaluated in the condition_eval module
+- The Where conditions are evaluated in the condition_eval module.

-- Firstly I convert the infix WHERE statements to postfix to be able to evaluate it ( AST was also an option I know TextQL uses )
+- I convert the infix WHERE conditions to postfix to be able to evaluate it ( AST was also an option I know TextQL uses )

 - There are a few functions here:

 	1. get_str_val -> takes a string and returns either the string or the string in the attribute mentioned ( Ex : WHERE col1=’SomeString’ , WHERE col1 = col2 )